4L Trophy

 Published on 8 décembre 20254 min read

-The Moroccan desert, with its majestic landscapes and enchanting silence, is the unique setting for the 4L Trophy.
+The Moroccan desert, with its majestic landscapes and enchanting silence, is the unique setting of the 4L Trophy.
 But behind the adventure, solidarity and self-improvement, an essential question arises: how to experience this without damaging this fragile ecosystem?

-Travel sustainably in the desert: best practices to protect the environment during the 4L Trophy
+Traveling sustainably in the desert: best practices to protect the environment during the 4L Trophy

-The Moroccan desert, with its majestic landscapes and enchanting silence, is the unique setting for the 4L Trophy.
+The Moroccan desert, with its majestic landscapes and enchanting silence, is the unique setting of the 4L Trophy.
 But behind the adventure, solidarity and self-improvement, an essential question arises: how to experience this without damaging this fragile ecosystem?
 Here are some eco-responsible best practices for traveling sustainably in the desert and limiting your environmental impact during the raid.

-Before departure: reasoned and more responsible preparation
+Before departure: thoughtful and more responsible preparation

 • Check the overall condition of the vehicle (air filter, spark plugs, tires, alignment, etc.).